RAF St Eval: 1944 – The end of the war

 The importance of St Eval was such that it was given a FIDO installation in early 1944 for dispersal of fog around the runway so that aircraft could land safely.
+The thick sea-fogs that rolled in off the sea meant that St Eval was the only FIDO base that was equipped with additional burners, set outwards of 75 yard from the other burners.
 St Eval was destined to have a busy time during the allied invasion of Europe.

 It was home to three RAF Liberator squadrons (53, 224, 547).
 Many of these were equipped with the highly successful Leigh Light.
 In April, a fourth squadron arrived, giving the station one of the most powerful anti-submarine forces in the RAF.
 This force flew thousands of hours of patrols each month and was rewarded with a number of sightings, many of which were converted into attacks, with at least three confirmed U-boat kills in June alone.

 The Allied capture of French ports meant that the U-boat threat was drastically reduced.
 This meant that the units posted to St Eval could be better used elsewhere and by the autumn of 1944 the airfield was a shadow of its former self.

-Post World War II
+Post Second World War

 The station continued to be used for maritime patrols and search and rescue duties.
 It was also a site for diversions with a number of military and commercial aircraft making use of St Eval due to bad weather at their destination airfield.
 The Station closed on 6 March 1959, with the existing squadrons moving to nearby RAF St. Mawgan.
 The airfield became home to the transmitters and aerial farm used for the low frequency communications used by the maritime Nimrods flying from RAF St Mawgan with the receiver site near RAF Mountbatten, Plymouth.